Jayanth1209/DocStrGenerator/README.md

 ## 🚀 About Me
 I'm a Data Engineer passionate about emerging tech and taming wild data into useful data.
-I am also an avid fanfiction reader and one day would likle to write my own Fiction Book.
+I am also an avid book reader and one day would likle to write my own Book.

 ## 🔗 Links
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/jayanth-l-a58753230/)